zachhannum/the-word-of-iron/manuscript/chapter_4.md

 Len kicked a loose rock down the cobbled road.
 Her expression was sour.
 "I’m afraid so.
 It’s been like this for a month now.
 Every week at least.
 It’s not always rocks either.
 A week ago it was the rotting remains of livestock from the farms we abandoned.”
 She scrunched her face in disgust.
 “It's hard to clean up hundreds of corpses off the street.
 Not before hundreds of people end up in the hospital, ill from disease."

 A thought occurred to him, something curious he had nearly forgotten in the heat of the moment.
-“During the attack, you suggested that the Kadorans were targeting the Prioriem.
+“During the attack, you suggested that the Antuzans were targeting the Prioriem.
 How did they know where it is?”

 She shook her head.
 “They don’t.
 Well, not exactly, anyways.
 The Prioriem came first, everything else in Valla built around it.
 To this day, it lies in the exact center of the city.
-I guess the Kadorans have been trying to estimate exactly where the center is with each go around.
+I guess the Antuzans have been trying to estimate exactly where the center is with each go around.
 And they've been getter closer each time."

 "I still don't understand," he said.
 "Why go for the Prioriem in the first place?
 Why not just target the walls and storm the city?
 They greatly outnumber us.
 They have to know we are surviving by a thread.
 Not to mention the strange vial.
 It doesn't seem to add up.
 Why all the theatrics?"